TrezorHannes/vps-lnbits/README.md

 `CTRL-B + CTRL-D`

 Additional hint: The author did not test the option to run the client automatically via systemctl.
 If you want to add this to be more independent from node starts, follow the guide to [add the autostart here](https://www.ivpn.net/knowledgebase/linux/linux-autostart-openvpn-in-systemd-ubuntu/).

+## Connect VPS LNBits to your LND Node
+The traffic line between the two connection points is established.
+Worth noting that this can be extended: In case you run more than one node, just repeat the steps above for additional clients.
+Now, let's get LNBits talk to your node.

 ### 11) LND Node: provide your VPS LNBits instance read / write access to your LND Wallet